TPOK Jazz: Post-Franco TPOK Jazz and the birth of Bana OK

 After Franco's death, TPOK Jazz's leadership was assumed by Simaro, alongside Josky, Ndombe Opetum, and Madilu System.
-In an agreement with the Franco family, the group established a revenue-sharing arrangement, allocating 70% of profits to the musicians and 30% to the family.
+In an agreement with the Franco family, the band established a revenue-sharing arrangement, allocating 70% of profits to the musicians and 30% to the family.
 This agreement held from August 1989 until December 1993.
 During this period, the band released Hommage à Luambo Makiadi, an album composed of material recorded prior to Franco's death.
 Solo projects also flourished: Josky released a record featuring the song "Chandra", while Simaro issued two albums, one including the hit "Eau Bénite" performed by Madilu, and another entitled Somo, which featured "Marby" (composed by Josky) and "Mort Vivant Somida" (composed by Madilu).
 TPOK Jazz continued to perform across Africa and Europe, although it faced continued defections.

 In December 1993, a dispute over the profit-sharing agreement led to a rupture between the musicians and the Franco family.
 Franco's sister, Louise Akangana, reclaimed musical instruments owned by her brother, which effectively ended the collaboration.
 Despite mediation attempts by the Zairean authorities, reconciliation was not achieved.
 On 1 February 1994, the remaining musicians, under Simaro's leadership, officially founded a new band: Bana OK.